ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/README.md

 ## Recommendations

-1. Prioritize Campaign 18 for stores identified as underperforming.
+1. Prioritize Campaign 18 for stores identified as underperforming
-2. Target the Best Customer segment to maximize campaign effectiveness.
+2. Target the Best Customer segment to maximize campaign effectiveness
-3. Schedule campaigns in the afternoon to leverage peak engagement and conversion.
+3. Schedule campaigns in the afternoon to leverage peak engagement and conversion
-4. Monitor uplift and performance using forecasting models to refine strategies.
+4. Monitor uplift and performance using forecasting models to refine strategies

 ---

 ## Tools and Technologies

-- Python (Pandas, NumPy, Matplotlib, Seaborn)
+- Python: Pandas, NumPy, Matplotlib, Seaborn
 - Tableau
 - RFM Segmentation
 - ROI and Campaign Analytics
 - Trend-Based Forecasting